-CEO at Sharecast Initiative, a media survey organization, shared the survey data about media, media consumer, trends of using media content and audience trust in Nepal.
+CEO at Sharecast Initiative, Madhu Acharya, shared the survey data about media, media consumers, trends of using media content and audience trust in Nepal.
 The increasing growth and advancement of information technology have changed the media consumption pattern of the audience.
-A recent survey shows that the biggest number of audiences relied on internet-based platforms along with social media for local, national and international news.
-The trust level of the audience towards internet-based media is very low comparing to traditional means of media.
-Being a very trustworthy medium of news and information, print media are losing their audience gradually.
-In addition, newspapers are being circulated in a very trifling number because of its decreasing demand/reader.
-Having the high trust of audience traditional news media such as radio and television are not the prime source of information for larger media audience though.
+A recent survey showed that the biggest number of audiences relied on internet-based platforms along with social media for local, national and international news.
+However, the level of trust of the audience on internet-based media is very low compared to traditional media.
+According to him, the data of internet users and media outlets are easily obtained nowadays.
+It will be helpful to forecast future media landscape and digital civic space.
+Flooded online news portals are just begun as digital walls rather than a comprehensive news platform.

-Prabesh Subedi, Former President of Online Journalist Association said that the revenue model is the major drivers of news industry( digital news industry) that can be sustained with different modality –aggregated subscription based, separate subscription based etc. He illustrate the Guardian, New-York Times and others are following the same path.
-Subscribe users are increasing day by day which can generate required revenue for online platform.
-This model may also fit in in Nepalese context in future.
+Former president of Online Journalist Association Prabesh Subedi said the revenue model is the major drivers of digital news industry that can be sustained with different modality –aggregated subscription based, separate subscription based etc. He gave the examples of the Guardian, New-York Times and others.
+Subscription users are increasing day by day which can generate required revenue for online platform.
+This model may also fit Nepali context in future.

 Editor at Nepal Samacharpatra daily Kapil Kafle wishes he was in the generation where he too could increase followers in mainstream media which is now declining.
 Public space is expanding via social media and internet platform.

 A journalist participating from Britain, Bhagirath Yogi, viewed Covid-19 forcefully pushed the traditional media towards digital platforms.
 However, there is no convincing model of revenue generation to sustain digital media yet.
 In the present crisis, only government media and PSB are continuing their fullest presence.
 So, we must focus on Public Service Broadcasting adopting digital mode for assuring better civic space.